 CWEB and CWEL students highly value their professional education.
 Using a scale from 1 to 10, with 1 having the lowest value and 10 the most value, respondents were asked, "What is the value of the CWEB or CWEL program to the public child welfare system?"
-The average score for the CWEB students was 9.11 (SD=1.00) and the average score for the CWEL students was 9.39 (SD=1.18).
-Responses to this question, as well as each survey item (rated on a 1-5 scale) can be found in Table 1, Appendix K. This table displays the responses of the CWEB students, as well as both the full-time and part-time CWEL students.
-All three subgroups report being quite satisfied with the processes, the degree program, and the interface with the agencies; they also feel that their participation in the professional degree programs has helped them professionally and personally.
-Students were asked to rate the items on a scale of 1 (Strongly Disagree) to 5 (Strongly Agree).
-Their aggregate responses are graphically displayed in Figure 7 below.
+The average score for the CWEB students was 9.11 (SD=1.10), and the average score for the CWEL students was 9.51 (SD=.81).
+Responses to this question, as well as each survey item (rated on a 1-5 scale from Strongly Disagree to Strongly Agree) can be found in Table 1, Appendix K. This table displays the responses of the CWEB students, as well as both the full-time and part-time CWEL students.
+All three subgroups report being satisfied with the degree program, the agency and field interfaces, some of the degree processes, and aspects of the field/internships experiences.
+Their aggregate responses are graphically displayed below (Figure 7).